 A career as a phlebotomist typically offers job security, competitive pay, and flexible work hours.
 Job opportunities exist in many health care environments and provide the opportunity to work with and meet many people from various walks of life.

 The US Bureau of Labor Statistics lists the mean annual salary for phlebotomists at $37,380 .
 Here are the salaries you can expect to make depending on where you work:

 Traveling phlebotomists are in high demand as the population ages.
 Salaries range from $29,000 to $46,000 , depending on experience, but you get to experience different clinics and environments.
 Many employers offer additional compensation for gas and time spent traveling.

 A career in phlebotomy offers opportunities for increased earning potential.
 Some include gaining experience, location, obtaining a degree, and becoming certified.
 Here’s a closer look at each.

-The more experience you gain, the more you can generally increase your earning potential.
+Gain experience.
+The more experience you have, the more you can generally increase your earning potential.
 Some employers only require experience for promotions, while others prefer continuing education.

 You can gain experience with in-house training offered by hospitals and other health care facilities.
 You’ll learn venipuncture techniques and get hands-on equipment experience.
 Phlebotomy opportunities can include internships, so check with any medical facility you’d like to work at to see what’s available.

+Consider specializing.
 You may want to work with a specific age demographic, and there are opportunities available in pediatric and geriatric phlebotomy.
-Because these specializations require more challenging blood draws, there are training and exams available to provide you with the credentials to work with pediatric and geriatric populations.
+Because these populations require more challenging blood draws, you must typically complete specialized training and exams to work with them.

 You can also look beyond geographical locations and consider around-the-clock care facilities where you can earn shift-differential pay.